ncatlab/nlab-content/pages/5/2/1/2/2125/content.md

 The monoidal Dold-Kan correspondence relating cosimplicial algebras to cochain dg-algebras is considered less prominently explicitly in the literature, but does appear implicitly in much classical work.
 For instance the classical statement that the [[cochains on simplicial sets]] form a [[dg-algebra]] that is commutative up to coherent higher homotopy, i.e. that is an [[E-k-operad|E-infinity algebra]], is really the statement that the Moore cochain complex functor on cosimplicial algebras of functions on [[simplicial set]]s is an $\infty$-monoidal functor in a suitable sense.

-One article that does make a cosimplicial/cochain monoidal Dold-Kan correspondence explicit is
+One article that does make a cosimplicial/cochain monoidal Dold-Kan correspondence explicit is ([CastiglioniCortinas](#CastiglioniCortinas))

-* J.L.
-Castiglioni, G. Corti&#241;as,
-Cosimplicial versus DG-rings: a version of the Dold-Kan correspondence, J. Pure Appl.
-Algebra  191  (2004),  no. 1-2, 119--142, [arXiv:math.KT/0306289](http://arxiv.org/abs/math/0306289).

 This establishes not quite a [[Quillen equivalence]], but shows that the [[Dold-Kan correspondence]] induces an [[equivalence]] of [[homotopy category|homotopy categories]] for the [[model structure on cosimplicial rings]] and the [[model structure on dg-algebras|model structure on dg-rings]].